 A pass-through verifiable content is only possible, if the content is contained in one or more time interval, marked as “unchangeable”.

 Cross media authentication, i.e. authentication between different tracks or representations of media components, need.

+The authentication data may include the internal or external content credentials and provenance information such as the one defined by C2PA [9].

 The streaming manifest and its updates may provide: